Prime Time has hit Mississippi.

 After a decorated playing career that landed him in Canton and included nine years in the Major Leagues, the former NFL Network analyst has been coaching high school football in Texas for much of the past decade.
 He's currently the offensive coordinator at Trinity Christian School, a role he'll relinquish after the fall as Jackson State prepares for a spring season amid the COVID-19 pandemic.

-Sanders' new job will be a reclamation project, the Tigers went 4-8 in 2019 and haven't had a winning season since 2013.
+Sanders' new job will be a reclamation project, as the Tigers went 4-8 in 2019 and haven't had a winning season since 2013.
 The prominent HBCU program hasn't won a Southwestern Athletic Conference title since 2007.